rjacobsen0/NonprofitDonationForm/README.md

  package.
     + includes PHP 7.2.1

- - Following instructions on https://www.drupal.org/docs/8/install/step-1-get-the-code downloaded and unpackaged Drupal.
- But I ended up using bitnami.
-This package already knows how to set up Drupal on top of XAMPP.
-I have limited time for setup.
-People who make configuration easy should be celebrated!

  - Installed an evaluation copy of JetBrains' PHPStorm.

  - Went here https://www.drupal.org/project/project_module and searched for Stripe.
 Found 34 matching modules.
 Chose the one with the simplest name 'Stripe' and downloaded beta 8.x-1.0-beta.
 It's not obvious where to put it.
 I put it on E:\stripe temporarily.
 Documentation is here https://stripe.com/docs/api/php#intro but there's nothing about installation.
+I'll look for more documentation later when I'm ready for it.

+Wrong turn begins here:
+ - Following instructions on https://www.drupal.org/docs/8/install/step-1-get-the-code downloaded and unpackaged Drupal.
+ But I ended up using bitnami.
+This package already knows how to set up Drupal on top of XAMPP.
+I have limited time for setup.
+People who make configuration easy should be celebrated!

  - Cloned repository D8HWexample https://www.drupal.org/docs/8/creating-custom-modules/a-hello-world-custom-page-module
  which I found a link to on this page.
 Still trying to get a foothold.
 But I couldn't get it to run.
 It appears that